🏦 Stablecoin for Banks

 Implementation Options

-Banks can interact with CBDCs and tokenized fiat through:
+Banks can interact with CBDCs and tokenised fiat through:

 Private & Consortium Bank Stablecoins